dm9717/flower-classification/README.md

 # Flower Classification with Convolutional Neural Networks

+ResNet18_TensorBoard_DataAugmented_HyperparamsTuned.ipynb implements hyperparameter tuning with data augmentation.

-Baseline_ResNet18_TensorBoard.ipynb implements the up-to-date version of our baseline model.
+Baseline_ResNet18_TensorBoard.ipynb is our baseline model.

-Baseline_ResNet18_Extended.ipynb visualizes prediction results in the form of a matrix.
+Baseline_ResNet18_TensorBoard_DataAugmented.ipynb is our baseline model with data augmentation.

+Evaluation_Metrics.ipynb visualizes evaluation metrics and confusion matrices.

 Visualize_Data.ipynb visualizes the distributions of the training set and the validation set.